Greek Salad with Chickpeas

 Greek salad traditionally has feta cheese, which is so tasty, but not necessary.
 If you’re avoiding dairy like I am, using chickpeas is a fantastic alternative.
 The chickpeas add protein and richness that can turn this salad into a meal.
 I’ve been enjoying this beautiful salad for lunch the past few days with a slice of warm crusty bread and a spread of cashew cheese.
 If you haven’t tried Treeline Cheeses, ohmygosh, you need to get on it.
 They are so creamy and delicious, paleo, and vegan.

 This vegan Greek salad is bursting with bright, fresh, happy flavors.
 Crunchy, tangy, and hearty, this is one satisfying salad.
-I've been lucky enough to eat Greek salad at a beachside restaurant in Greece, and while this version isn't exactly the same since it isn't made with heaps of oily feta, I like it just as much.
+I’ve been lucky enough to eat Greek salad at a beachside restaurant in Greece, and while this version isn’t exactly the same since it isn’t made with heaps of oily feta, I like it just as much.
+See our Traditional Greek Salad for an authentically Greek recipe.

 The Greek salad dressing recipe is the easiest dressing I’ve ever made.
 Simply whisk together good olive oil, red wine vinegar, and dried oregano.
 They are such classic Greek flavors and so simple.
 With the addition of chickpeas I don’t miss the feta at all.
 If you’d like to add some salty cheese you certainly can.
 Sometimes I add a soft almond or cashew based cheese such as Treeline.